-As an educator and mentor, there is nothing more satisfying to me than to see you highly successful in this class, and in your career.
-As a former consulting partner in KPMG, principal in AT Kearney, and CEO of a consulting firm, I teach MOR 559 from a pragmatic perspective that stresses analysis of the strategic and tactical position of the firm at a point in time, and resources and capabilities of the firm in declines and turnarounds.
-Using a Socratic method, I teach the material necessary to function successfully as a turnaround executive.
+There is nothing more satisfying to me than to see you highly successful in this class and in consulting.
+As a former consulting partner in KPMG, and principal in AT Kearney, and CEO of a consulting firm, I teach MOR 463 as a competency-based class.
+I bring over 38 years of professional experience into each class, as well as research and publications that include 7 books and many papers.

+Using a Socratic method, I teach the material necessary to function as a management consultant and to function at an exceptionally high-level of professionalism and competency.
 My teaching style is direct, fluid, and purposeful.
-I am open and welcome the rigorous interrogation of data and facts, constructive debate, challenging questions, lots of discussion, and collaborative learning.
-My primary professional objectives and personal obligations for this course include:
+I am open and always welcome the rigorous interrogation of data and facts, constructive debate, challenging questions, lots of discussion, and collaborative learning.
+My primary professional objectives and personal obligations for this course including:

-- (1) Transferring the knowledge and skills necessary for leading and effecting successful turnarounds, - (2) Helping prepare you for a career in the C-suite, - (3) Helping position you for success as a leader, - (4) Ensuring, through formal and informal assessment processes, that you demonstrate the competencies, knowledge and critical thinking skills emphasized and taught in 559. - (5) Contributing to USC Marshall's reputation as one of best B-schools in the nation.
+- (1) Transferring my knowledge of organizations and organizational behavior to you, - (2) Helping to prepare you for careers in organizations, - (3) Helping position you for success as a member and leader of an organization, - (4) Ensuring, through formal and informal assessment processes, that you demonstrate, the competencies, knowledge and critical thinking necessary to properly diagnose, analyze and design interventions intended to improve organizational performance, - (5) Contributing to the knowledge and research of organizations and their behavior.